 Here are my reasons for talking about the trauma caused by sexual abuse and assault.

-- A desire to let others know that they are not alone.
+A desire to let others know that they are not alone.
 Others have experienced this.
-One in six men have experienced sexual abuse or sexual assault.
+One in six men has experienced sexual abuse or sexual assault.

 Trauma and Me.
 Trigger warning.